25 Travel Bloggers Weigh In: Travel Tips & Tricks – What Should You Know When Planning Your Trips

 From a health perspective filters can remove Giardia and Cryptosporidium from untreated or contaminated water and other bugs which can cause nasty gastrointestinal diseases.
 And then there's the plastic – you can reduce the amount of plastic (between 8 and 12 million tons a year!) that ends up in the ocean.
 Finally, my filter water bottle saves me on average US$425 a year on buying bottled water.
 Now, why wouldn’t you want that?

 Sarah Carter & Nigel Dockerty from A Social Nomad.
-Check out their travels on Instagram.

 Don’t forget insurance